Copeland, Yale beat Harvard for Ivy League title, NCAA berth

-NEW HAVEN, Conn.
-(AP) — Alex Copeland scored a season-high 25 points and Yale beat archrival Harvard 97-85 on Sunday for the Ivy League title and its second NCAA Tournament trip in four seasons.
+Copeland scored a season-high 25 points and Yale beat the Crimson 97-85 on Sunday for its second NCAA Tournament trip in four seasons.

-Yale (22-7), which lost to Harvard (18-11) twice in the regular season, used a 15-0 burst in the second half to take control on its home court.
+Yale (22-7), which lost to Harvard (18-11) twice in the regular season, used a 15-0 burst in the second half to take control.
 The Bulldogs celebrated with their fans who poured onto the floor when it was over.

+“Visualizing those moments … it’s been going on for so, so long that to actually be here and to be talking about it sitting next to these guys feels so surreal and it just feels amazing,” Copeland said.

 The Bulldogs will return to the NCAA Tournament for the first time since a memorable run that saw them beat Baylor in 2016.
 After that opening win, Yale then played Duke tough in a 71-64 loss.